miklevin/MikeLev.in/_posts/2023-05-21-bippity-boppity-bourgeoisie-can-ai-revolt-not-be-bloody.md

 enough PCs to run Window 10 or 11 well, especially not with the Microsoft Store sufficient for the Hypervisor activation trick when Ubuntu 20.04 is installed.

 Hmmm.
-So what kind of spell have I taught people to cast.
-What kind of people have I written a spell for if not the rich and not for the poor.
+So what kind of spell have I taught people to cast?
+What kind of people have I written a spell for if not the rich and not for the poor?
 It must be folks in the middle?
-The shriving middle class?
+The shrinking middle class?
 Those who need to keep the box they live in from shrinking any further?
 Yes, of course, the Bourgeoisie!
 I've written about them before.
 The new French middle-class that rose up in the Industrial Revolution.
 They were the ones who newly had the money.
 Carpenters